Transcribing Baroque Lute Music for the Narciso Yepes 10-String Guitar

 Transcribing Baroque Lute Music

-Narciso Yepes plays Sonata for 13-course baroque lute by Rudolf
+Below: Narciso Yepes plays Sonata (fr 13-course baroque lute) by Straube.

-Naturally, the easiest way to perform baroque lute music on the guitar is to use a 13-string guitar (like the Dresden) tuned almost exactly as a 13-course baroque lute.
+Naturally, the easiest way to perform baroque lute music on the guitar is to use a 13-string guitar tuned almost exactly as a 13-course baroque lute.
 The tablature can be read directly without the need for transcription, transposition or any technical problem-solving.
 However, this is not the intention behind the design of the 10-string guitar.

 When Narciso Yepes conceived of the idea of his 10-string guitar, in the early 1960's, his reasons were based in an understanding of acoustics.
 He settled on the minimum number of additional strings that, when tuned a singular way, resolved what he perceived as the primary problem of the guitar: inconsistency between the musical envelopes of certain notes that are enriched by resonance from sympathetic strings and other notes that do not have the same support.
 Yet, the second reason for Yepes's modification of the guitar was that he wanted to make more "legitimate" transcriptions of lute music, of Bach, and of the Spanish keyboard repertoire; transcriptions that sacrificed none of the essential musical ideas.
 The desire not to undermine the aesthetic purity of line and voice-leading, or the calculation of register, is especially pertinent to the performance of Renaissance and Baroque music (indeed, any contrapuntal composition) which depends on both the vertical and the horizontal relationships between the notes of its various voice parts.
 As such, Yepes endeavoured to resolve the problem of sympathetic resonance, but also